-After completing the phonics program, all children will be able to tackle any unfamiliar words as they read.
+As a result, all children will be able to tackle any unfamiliar words as they read.
 At Weston Park Primary School and Weston Shore Infant School, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.